WazzaJB/expo/docs/pages/versions/unversioned/sdk/audio.md

 > **Notes on web usage:**
 >
-> - A MediaRecorder issue on Chrome prevents durations from working.
+> - A MediaRecorder issue on Chrome produces WebM files missing the duration metadata.
 [See the open Chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=642012)
 > - MediaRecorder encoding options and other configurations are inconsistent across browsers, utilising a Polyfill such as [kbumsik/opus-media-recorder](https://github.com/kbumsik/opus-media-recorder) or [ai/audio-recorder-polyfill](https://github.com/ai/audio-recorder-polyfill) in your application will improve your experience.
 Any options passed to `prepareToRecordAsync` will be passed directly to the MediaRecorder API and as such the polyfill.

 ### `Audio.Recording`